cast-org/figuration/docs/utilities/flexbox.md

 Quickly manage the layout, alignment, and sizing of grid columns, navigation, components, and more with our responsive flexbox utilities.
 For more complex implementations, custom CSS may be necessary.

-The Flexbox utilites are always available even if both the opt-in flexbox and [full flexbox]({{ site.baseurl }}/layout/flexbox#full-flexbox-mode) modes are disabled.

 These classes are all available in responsive variants, in the form of `.flex{-breakpoint}-{value}`, such as `.flex-lg-row`.
 Please refer to how our [breakpoint nomenclature]({{ site.baseurl }}/layout/overview/#breakpoint-nomenclature) is used.

 ## Contents